akheron/typera-openapi/README.md

 | parameters   | See table below                                    |
 | request body | See table below                                    |
 | responses    | See table below                                    |

+Additionally, if the parent `router()` call has a `@prefix` tag in the JSDoc comment, it's prepended to the path of each of the routes.

 OpenAPI parameters covers all the other input expect the request body: